Why high-intensity training is better

 The race pace model of training

-The implication of all the research mentioned above is that
+All the research mentioned above implies that

 spending more training time at high-intensity levels, at and above race pace,

 will offer greater benefits than swimming lots of kilometres per day at much